BioMedIA/dHCP-release-notes/structure.md

 `gender`       | Male / Female
 `birth_age`    | Gestational age at birth in weeks `birth_weight` | Birthweight (kg)
-`singleton`    | Singleton / multiple status of the pregnancy

 The `sessions.tsv` file has extra columns beyond `session_id`.
 These have the following meaning: